browserengineering/book/book/scripts.md

 next: reflow
 ...

-Forms make our web browser has become an application platform, able to run dynamic web applications like the little guest book that we coded up.
-However, form-based web applications require page loads between every change, and rightly fell out of favor in the early 2000s.
+Forms allow our web browser to run dynamic web applications like that guest book.
+But form-based web applications require page loads every time you do anything, and fell out of favor in the early 2000s.
 What took their place are JavaScript-based applications, which run user code on web pages that can modify the pages dynamically, without reloads.
 Let's add support for that to our toy web browser.